Top Tips for Successful Telehealth Visits

 You wouldn’t go to the pediatrician without your child, and you can’t do a virtual visit without them either.
 Your child must be present during your visit and not in another location.

 If you have a small child, consider using your child carrier or highchair for your child during the appointment.
 Or, consider having another adult present to hold your child while you speak with your medical provider.

 If your provider uses MyChart, signing up before your visit makes communication after your visit even easier.

 During your telehealth visit, make sure to check your notes and ask the provider all of your questions.
 Write down the next steps—especially if there is additional testing or follow-up needed.
 Before your visit ends, ask the provider how you will receive a summary of the visit.

 If you’ve never tried a telehealth visit, there’s never been a better time.
 Most subspecialty clinics at Cincinnati Children’s and across healthcare, are now using video visits to connect with patients.
-Your child can even get 24/7 care for a minor illness or injury with CincyKids Health Connect when you need a quick answer.
+Your child can even get 24/7 virtual urgent care through CincyKids Health Connect when you need a quick answer.
 Always try your pediatrician first, because they know your child best, but if your pediatrician is not be available this is a great option.